Basmamohammed123/COMP3005_Assignment4/README.md

 # COMP3005_Assignment4

-To be able to connect to your PostgreSQL, you must first change the following variables to match with the information of your PostgreSQL: dbname, user, password, host, port
+To be able to connect to your PostgreSQL, you must first change the following variables to match with the information of your PostgreSQL: user, password, host, port

 def create_database(): Creates new database